thanasisn/SDR_enhancement_LAP/Article_B12/Article_remote.md

 identification, representative of the cloud-free irradiance at the time of each GHI measurement.
 This depends on the selection of the appropriate atmospheric parameterization for the RTM simulations.
-The implementation of the long-term change in AOD, discussed in section, allows capturing a large part of the natural variability of cloud-free GHI.
+The implementation of the long-term changes in GHI due to AOD, discussed in section, allows capturing a large part of the natural variability of cloud-free GHI.
 However, the short-term variability of AOD cannot be taken adequately into account when using monthly values in the model simulations.
 We tried different approaches to strengthen the robustness of the methodology and to compensate for the limited accuracy of the RTM input data and the unpredictable natural variability of the atmosphere.

-First, we evaluated the performance of the modelled
-$\text{GHI}_{\text{ref}}$ in relation to the measured GHI for different levels of atmospheric clearness, by using in the RTM the monthly climatological AOD and WC, less their respective standard deviations.
+First, we evaluated the performance of the modeled ${GHI}_{ref}$ in relation to the measured GHI for different levels of atmospheric clearness, by using in the RTM the monthly climatological AOD and WC, less their respective standard deviations.
+These values represent typical atmospheres in Thessaloniki with lower-than-average load of aerosols and humidity, which are the main factors that attenuate the GHI, in the absence of clouds.
+With this approach, the simulated
-These values represent typical atmospheres in Thessaloniki with lower than average load of aerosols and humidity, which are the main factors that attenuate the GHI, excluding clouds.
-With this approach, the simulated $\text{GHI}_{\text{ref}}$ should be generally greater than the measured GHI when aerosols are more abundant.
-The correlation of the
-$\text{GHI}_{\text{ref}}$ with the GHI was tested for a subset of cloud-free days with more than $80\text{\%}$ data availability (Figure) and found to have a positive bias of more than
+${GHI}_{ref}$ should generally be greater than the measured GHI when aerosols are more abundant.
+The correlation of the ${GHI}_{ref}$ with the GHI was tested for a subset of 513 cloud-free days with more than
-$18\frac{\text{W}}{\text{m}^{2}}$ across all levels of radiation.
-To achieve a robust and clear distinction of CE cases, we set the criteria of CE detection $25\frac{\text{W}}{\text{m}^{2}}$ above the
-$\text{GHI}_{\text{ref}}$.
+$80\%$ data availability (Figure).
+The scatter plot shows a good agreement between the modeled and the measured GHI with a spread that arises mainly from the short-term variability of AOD and WC.
+The linear regression reveals a positive bias of $18.4\frac{W}{m^{2}}$ and a slope very close to unity.
+To achieve a robust and clear distinction of the CE cases, we applied on the GHIref an additional offset of
+$25\frac{W}{m^{2}}$.${}_{ref}$.

-![Figure 2.2: The corelation GHI with \\text{GHI}\_\\text{ref}, for cloud-free data of days with data availability more than 80\\,\\%.](media/image2.png){width="5.833333333333333in" height="3.6951388888888888in"}
+![Figure 2.2: The corelation GHI with \\text{GHI}\_\\text{ref}, for cloud-free data of days with data availability more than 80\\,\\%.](media/image10.png){width="5.833333333333333in" height="3.6951388888888888in"}

-Figure 2.2: The corelation GHI with $\text{GHI}_{\text{ref}}$, for cloud-free data of days with data availability more than $80\text{\%}$.
+*Figure 2.2: Scatter plot of the measured* *GHI and* *the*
+${GHI}_{ref}$*, for cloud-free* *days with data availability of* *more than* $80\%$*.* *The linear regression on the data is also shown on the figure with the blue line.*

-To further ensure the effectiveness of this CE criterion, we implement a manual inspection of the CE identification results on selected days of the whole dataset.
-We tested seven sets of days with different characteristics relevant to the efficiency of the identification threshold.
-These sets were random groups of about 20 -- 30 days with the following characteristics: (a) the strongest OI CE events, (b) the largest daily total OI, (c) absence of clouds (by implementing a cloud identification algorithm as discussed in Natsis, Bais, and Meleti (2023)), (d) absence of clouds and absence of CE events, (e) with at least $60\text{\%}$ of the day length without clouds and presence of CE events, (h) randomly selected days, and (i) manually selected days.
-For the latter case and where needed, we also used images from the sky-camera to further aid the decision of the manual inspection.
+To further ensure the effectiveness of this CE criterion, we inspected manually the CE identification results on selected days of the whole dataset.
+We tested seven random groups of about 20 -- 30 days with the following characteristics: (a) the strongest OI CE events, (b) the largest daily total OI, (c) absence of clouds (by implementing a cloud identification algorithm as discussed in Natsis, Bais, and Meleti (2023)), (d) absence of clouds and absence of CE events, (e) with at least $60\%$ of the day length without clouds and presence of CE events, (h) randomly selected days, and (i) manually selected days.
+For the latter case and where needed, we also used images from the sky-camera to further aid the inspection.

 The definition of the CE events with this method has a degree of subjectivity, since the actual cloud-free irradiance is not known and can only be approximated.
 However, this method was proven capable in detecting all major CE events.
-Where some CE events with very low OI may be not detected, these are few with small over-irradiance, and it is unlikely that will affect significantly our results.
+Where some CE events with very low OI may be not detected, these were few with small over-irradiance, and it is unlikely that will significantly affect our results.

-A sub-category of the CE events that is often discussed in the literature (Cordero et al. 2023; Martins, Mantelli, and Rüther 2022;
-Georgi Hristov Yordanov, Saetre, and Midtgård 2015), are the extreme cloud enhancement (ECE) events.
-These are cases of CE where the measured intensity of the irradiance exceeds the TSI on horizontal plane at TOA.
+A subcategory of the CE events that is often discussed in the literature (Cordero et al. 2023; Martins, Mantelli, and Rüther 2022; Georgi Hristov Yordanov, Saetre, and Midtgård 2015), are the extreme cloud enhancement events.
+These are cases of CE where the measured intensity of the irradiance exceeds the TSI on a horizontal plane at TOA.
 In this case the threshold $E$ is given by:

+$ECE:E > cos(SZA) \cdot E_{\odot}\frac{r_{m}^{2}}{r^{2}}$

-where: $\text{SZA}$ the solar zenith angle, $E_{\odot}$ is the solar constant at the mean Sun -- Earth distance ($1367\frac{\text{W}}{\text{m}^{2}}$), $r$ is the actual Sun - Earth distance and $r_{\text{m}}$ is the mean Sun -- Earth distance of
+where: $SZA$ the solar zenith angle, $E_{\odot}$ is the solar constant at the mean Sun -- Earth distance ($1367\frac{W}{m^{2}}$), $r$ is the actual Sun - Earth distance and $r_{m}$ is the mean Sun -- Earth distance of $1.496 \times 10^{8}km$.
-$1.496 \times 10^{8}\text{km}$.

 An example of the identification of CE events for a selected day is given in the Figure, where the daily course of the cloud-free reference irradiance and the CE and ECE thresholds are shown along with the actual GHI measurements.
+Three sky-camera images at the bottom illustrate the cloud conditions during the highest ECE events (a and c), while (b) shows the conditions where clouds caused a substantial reduction in GHI.
-The GHI data in the periods 7:30 -- 8:30 and after 14:00 are very close to the modeled cloud-free GHI (light blue line) thus were identified as cloud-free instances.
-There is some ambiguity for the data points laying between the CE threshold and the cloud-free irradiance, which are not identified as CE events.
+The GHI data in the periods 7:30 -- 8:30 and after 14:00 are very close to the modeled cloud-free GHI (purple line) thus were identified as cloud-free instances.
+There is some ambiguity for the data points lying between the CE threshold and the cloud-free irradiance, which are not identified as CE events.
 These data points correspond to cases either with AOD below the one assumed in the model, or with very small OI.

-In addition, we provide in Figure an example scatter plot between the measured GHI and the modeled cloud-free irradiance for one year (2005), where the CE and ECE events are clearly grouped above the cloud-free irradiance (approximated with the green line).
-The grey colored data points above this line correspond to the ambiguous data points discussed above.
-Finally, the black belt just below the green line is formed from data measured mainly under cloud-free conditions,conditions with the spread likely caused by the short-term variability of AOD.
+In addition, we provide in Figure an example scatter plot between the measured GHI and the modeled cloud-free irradiance for year 2005, where the CE and ECE events are clearly grouped above the cloud-free irradiance (approximated with the green line).
+The gray colored data points above this line correspond to the ambiguous data points discussed above.
+Finally, the black belt just below the green line is formed from data measured mainly under cloud-free conditions with the spread likely caused by the short-term variability of AOD.
 A small fraction of these data corresponds also to cases with thin cirrus clouds causing weak attenuation of GHI, often indistinguishable from the attenuation by aerosols.

 ![Figure 2.3: Example of CE identification in Thessaloniki for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in